-HMAS Newcastle returned to her home port of Fleet Base East, Garden Island, Sydney, today following a six-month deployment to the Middle East region.
+HMAS Newcastle has returned to her home port of Fleet Base East, Garden Island, Sydney, following a six month deployment to the Middle East region.

-Minister for Defence, Senator the Hon Marise Payne, welcomed 230 members of the ship’s company home from the deployment, which included counter-terrorism and counter-piracy patrols as part of the Combined Maritime Forces and a two-week attachment with the US Navy’s Fifth Fleet in the Arabian Gulf.
+Minister for Defence, Senator the Hon Marise Payne, welcomed 230 members of the ship’s company home from the operational tasking which included counter terrorism and counter piracy patrols as part of the Combined Maritime Forces and a two-week attachment with the US Navy’s Fifth Fleet in the Arabian Gulf.

-“Newcastle has maintained Australia’s high standing in the Combined Maritime Forces, proving our ongoing commitment to the security of the Middle East region,” Minister Payne said.
+“Newcastle has maintained Australia’s high standing in the Combined Maritime Forces proving our commitment to the Middle East region,” she said.

-“The Royal Australian Navy has again proven a potent and capable asset in the fight against terrorist operations and the illegal activities that fund them.
+“The Royal Australian Navy has again proven a potent and capable asset in the fight against terrorist operations and the illegal activities that fund them,” Minister Payne said.

-“This deployment included the first simultaneous operation of manned and unmanned aircraft in Operation Manitou, with Newcastle’s MH-60R Seahawk helicopter and ScanEagle Unmanned Aerial System employed on a concurrent surface search tasking in the Gulf of Oman.”
+“This deployment included the first simultaneous operations of manned and unmanned aircraft in Operation Manitou, with Newcastle’s MH-60R Seahawk helicopter and ScanEagle Unmanned Aerial System employed to enhance surface search tasking in the Middle East Area of Operations."

-Commanding Officer HMAS Newcastle, Commander Mark Sirois, said he was proud of the ship’s achievements.
+Commanding Officer HMAS Newcastle, Commander Mark Sirois, said the he was proud of the ship’s achievements.